winghoko/spreadsheet-error-analysis/README.md

 Unfortunately, neither Excel nor GoogleSheet provides a function for weighed least square fit.
 This is where the `WLINEST` script (`.vba` for Excel and `.gs` for GoogleSheet) comes in.
 It defines the user function `WLINEST()` that has a similar interface as the built-in `LINEST()` function.

 Both scripts also provide some form of help message for the `WLINEST()` function.
 In Excel this is accessed through the `WLINEST_help()` function.
-On Google the tooltip will automatically provide such information as you type the function.
+On GoogleSheet the tooltip will automatically provide such information as you type the function.
 In addition, if `errorBarChart.gs` is loaded a help message can also be accessed from the `ErrorAnalysis` menu.

 Furthermore, the two files with the scripts pre-loaded ([Excel](https://docs.google.com/spreadsheets/d/1EqxN7xtYww0SaZHJSzJkBYhbNKfUlJEP/) and [GoogleSheet](https://docs.google.com/spreadsheets/d/1kUjKvUM2l_IY2ujVOliPjyVWOOYWmDuccRAWg9UFzRg/)) are themselves filled with mock data that illustrate the use of the `WLINEST()` function.